 Are you involved in extracurricular activities?
 Show colleges that you participate in after-school activities that show leadership and civic involvement.
 Volunteer and make positive contributions to humanitarian causes you believe in and are passionate about.
 Also, how have you spent your time outside of school?
 Deep participation, more than the number of activities on your resume, matters.
 So skip light or sporadic involvement.
 If your school doesn’t offer many options, launch your own self-initiated projects outside of school to give you bonus points on applications.
 It all shows your entrepreneurial spirit, drive, and motivation.

 Can you expect powerful letters of recommendation?
 Identify teachers who can write a letter of recommendation that supports your academic record and strengthens other components of your college application.
 The person you choose to write your recommendation letter should know you well and write powerfully in your favor for admission.
 Read this post to learn more about how to get a strong letter of recommendation from teachers and your guidance counselor.

 Do you have a positive social media presence?
 Make sure you review your social media profiles to check.
 You should delete any photos or posts that call your character into question by admissions officers.
 According to Kaplan, 36% of admissions officers look at students’ social media profiles like Facebook, Instagram, Twitter, and YouTube.

 Applying test-optional or not is your choice to make.
 Use the information in this article to help you decide.
 Either way, remember that you are more than your score!

 If you’re reading this during the COVID-19 pandemic, many schools in the 2020-2021 admissions cycle will be going test-optional.
-Comment below if you will be submitting a score or applying test-optional.
+Download this worksheet to decide if you should apply to your colleges test-optional.